lipx1508/muffin/README.md

 ```sh
 make install
 ```

-### Does it support consoles?
-No. I don't have money for a developer license or something.

-### Does it support C?
-Currently not, planning on porting it actually.

 ## License
 muffin is licensed by Apache 2.0, so it supports free commercial use.
 For more info see [the license file](LICENSE).